pixlygames/nftconnect/README.md

 4. Ensure `NFTconnect`, `store`, `[MLOs]`, `[shells]`, `cars`, and the **modified** `ps-housing` and `ps-realtor` are started in your `server.cfg`.
 Remember to respect the original `ps-housing` dependencies and start order (e.g., `ox_lib`, `ps-realtor`, `ps-housing`).
 5. Run the provided `properties_import.sql` script against your database.
     *   Open HeidiSQL and connect to your database.
-    *   Click "File" -> "Load SQL file...".
+    *   Click "File" -> "RUN SQL file...".
     *   Select the `properties_import.sql` file from the download package.
-    *   Click the "Execute SQL" button (looks like a blue play icon, or press F9).
+Click open and refresh data base.
     *   This script adds property data (locations, doors, images, descriptions, etc.) to your existing `properties` table.
 It starts adding properties from `property_id` 1001 onwards, so it should not affect existing properties unless you already have over 1000 properties defined.
 6. Open the `config.lua` file located in your `resources/[qb]/qb-doorlock`.
 Copy the code from the `config.lua` file provided in the downloaded package and paste it at the end of your existing `qb-doorlock/config.lua`.
 7. Add the NFT car model names to your `resources/[qb]/qb-core/shared/vehicles.lua` file (copy from the provided `vehicles.lua`).